laserman120/SOTF-Mod-LootRespawnControl/README.md

 ## Networking

 * **Enabling Synchronization:** To synchronize loot across players, enable the "Should pickups be synced across players?" option.
-When any player collects loot, it will be removed for everyone else as well.
+When any player collects loot, which is enabled to be networked, it will be removed for everyone else as well.
 * **Host Configuration:** When a client connects to a server with networking enabled, the client will use the host's configuration to ensure consistency.
 The client's local configuration will be ignored.
 * **Mod Compatibility:** All players must have the mod installed and use the same version to join a networked game.
 Players without the mod or with outdated versions will not be able to connect.
+* **Dedicated Servers** The dedicated server requires the mod to be installed as well as configured.
+The config file will be created after the first start with the mod, after any changes the server does require a reboot.
+   * The mod is **only** required on the server when networking features are in use.

 ## Good to Know / Important Interactions